How to Best Organize Your Digital Files

 I am putting myself on a file cleaning schedule.
 Want to join me?
 Here’s my plan.
 Starting with the oldest files I have, I will go through 2 major folders a week and delete unnecessary files.
 I will report in weekly with how many files I have deleted.
 (Public accountability is a surefire way to achieve your goals, BTW.)
 Deal?
 Deal.

 As for Jake, he finally found the file, but spent a lot of time searching for it.
 So, don’t be like Jake.
 Get your files organized!
-Let me know how it goes on FB, Twitter, or Instagram!
+Hopefully, these tips will help you clean up that digital drive today!